u-blox/ubxlib/README.md

 # License
 The software in this repository is Apache 2.0 licensed and copyright u-blox with the following exceptions:

-- The heap management code (`heap_useNewlib.c`), required because the [nRF5 SDK](/port/platform/nrf5sdk) and [STM32Cube](/port/platform/stm32cube) platforms don't provide the necessary memory management for [newlib](https://sourceware.org/newlib/libc.html) and [FreeRTOS](https://www.freertos.org) to play together, is copyright Dave Nadler.
+- The heap management code (`heap_useNewlib.c`), required because the [STM32Cube](/port/platform/stm32cube) platform doesn't provide the necessary memory management for [newlib](https://sourceware.org/newlib/libc.html) and [FreeRTOS](https://www.freertos.org) to play together, is copyright Dave Nadler.
-- The SEGGER RTT logging files in [port/platform/nrf5sdk/src/segger_rtt](/port/platform/nrf5sdk/src/segger_rtt) are copyright SEGGER MICROCONTROLLER GmbH & Co.
-KG.
 - The AT client code in [common/at_client](/common/at_client) is derived from the Apache 2.0 licensed AT parser of [mbed-os](https://github.com/ARMmbed/mbed-os).
 - The [stm32cube platform directory](/port/platform/stm32cube/src) necessarily includes porting files from the STM32F4 SDK that are copyright ST Microelectronics.
 - The `go` echo servers in [common/sock/test/echo_server](/common/sock/test/echo_server) are based on those used in testing of [AWS FreeRTOS](https://github.com/aws/amazon-freertos).